 All of our engineered antibodies are manufactured by culturing cells from a master cell bank.
-We have one master cell bank for each antibody manufactured in accordance with cGMP standards and regulations, each stored at two sites to reduce risk of loss.
+We have one master cell bank for each antibody manufactured in accordance with cGMP standards and regulations.
 It is possible that we could lose multiple cell bank sites and have our manufacturing severely impacted by the need to replace the cell bank sites, and we may fail to have adequate backup should any particular cell bank site be lost in a catastrophic event.
 Any adverse developments affecting manufacturing operations for our product candidates, if any are approved, may result in shipment delays, inventory shortages, lot failures, product withdrawals or recalls, or other interruptions in the supply of our products.
 We may also have to take inventory write-offs and incur other charges and expenses for products that fail to meet specifications, undertake costly remediation efforts or seek more costly manufacturing alternatives.
 Furthermore, it is too early to estimate our cost of goods sold.
 The actual cost to manufacture our product candidates could be greater than we expect because we are early in our development efforts.